How to Easily Remove Malware from Your PC [Updated 2019]

-In this article we’ll show you all the steps you need to follow so you can easily clean up and restore your PC to a functional mode.
+In this article, we’ll show you all the steps you need to follow so you can easily clean up and restore your PC to a functional mode.

 Step 1.
 Backup all your documents and files before you start removing the malware infection

 Regardless of your malware infection, the first thing to do is backup all your important files and documents.
-You can do that by saving your essential data on external source such as DVD/CDs, free cloud storage services, USB sticks or external drives.
+You can do that by saving your essential data on the external source such as DVD/CDs, free cloud storage services, USB sticks or external drives.
 Use this guide to better backup your online data.

 With the help of a backup procedure, you can save your essential data on an external source to keep them safe.
 You can do it manually or automatically and we recommend using software backup tools like these ones.

 Also, if you want to be sure you don’t re-infect yourself with the backup, make sure you use some of these specialized tools to scan the backup before you start reusing the information.